What is the difference between solid wood and veneer?

-Custom furniture has many possibilities, including in choice of materials.
+Bespoke-made furniture offers many possibilities, including in the choice of materials.
 But one wood is not the other.
 For example, we distinguish between solid wood furniture, veneer furniture and wood-look furniture.

 Want to know what the difference is?
 We are happy to inform you.